xiaohui-zhangxh/ruby_llm/README.md

   print chunk.content
 end

+# Set personality or behavior with instructions (aka system prompts)
+chat.with_instructions("You are a friendly Ruby expert who loves to help beginners")

 # Understand content in multiple forms
 chat.ask "Compare these diagrams", with: { image: ["diagram1.png", "diagram2.png"] }
 chat.ask "Summarize this document", with: { pdf: "contract.pdf" }